 It seemed that this might well be the case in the 2004-05 season when Middlesbrough qualified for the UEFA cup competition after finishing seventh in the Premier League.
 Extraordinarily, in 2006 Boro reached the final of the UEFA Cup, only to lose 4-0 to Spanish club Sevilla at the Philips Stadion in Eindhoven in the Netherlands.

-Football Managers from North East England
+Football Managers from the North East

 McNulty chose the best fourteen managers and although he made no mention at all of their birthplaces, they were all remarkably born (with the one exception of Alf Ramsey) in either the North East of England or in and around the Glasgow area of Scotland.
 It is perhaps worth noting that Sir Alf Ramsey’s long-term Assistant Manager (including the 1966 World Cup win), was a North Easterner, the Middlesbrough-born Harold Shepherdson.